How to Work Out Pro Rata Salary

 Then her new salary will permanently come into effect from the next pay cycle.

-How to calculate pro rata holiday?
+How to work out pro rata holiday

 Of course, there may be some slight variations depending on your company's policies, but this method should give you a good starting point.